 Below are a few ideas to try:

 - Have your pet evaluated by a veterinarian.
-The problem could have a physical basis, such a urinary infection.
+There could be an underlying medical issue.

 - Is your pet getting plenty of exercise?
-Boredom often leads pets to find their own entertainment and it might involve your curtains!
-Try spending more time with your pet going for walks or playing a game of fetch.
+Boredom often leads pets to find their own entertainment which might involve your curtains!
+Try spending more time with your pet by going for walks or playing a game of fetch.

 - Moving?
 Find “pet friendly” housing through search engines such as http://www.myapartmentmap.com/pet_friendly/

 - Allergies?
 Create a pet-free zone, usually the allergic person’s bedroom that is off limits to the family pet.
 Bathe pets more frequently to reduce dander.
 Use HEPA filters throughout the house and keep up with dusting and vacuuming to reduce allergens.
-Pet allergy testing.
+For more information about pet allergy testing, click here.

 Surrendering Your Pet to the Helotes Humane Society

 In the event you have tried some of the above mentioned solutions and still find it necessary to surrender your pet, please be advised that the Helotes Humane Society is a foster-home based organization.
 We do not operate an animal shelter facility.
-All intakes of animals are done by appointment.
-If you would like your pet to be considered for intake into our organization for eventual adoption, please email at email@example.com with the following information:
+All intakes of owner surrendered animals are done by appointment only.
+If you would like your dog to be considered for intake into our organization for re-homing, please complete the form below and email to: email@example.com

 Finding a New Home for Your Pet – On Your Own